-Excess and/or surplus property may be disposed of without offering to other state agencies if the director of general administration determines that it is in the best interest of the state.
+Excess and/or surplus property may be disposed of without offering to other state agencies if the director of enterprise services determines that it is in the best interest of the state.
 In this event, the following guidelines will apply:

 (1) Items will be transferred or sold for reasonable cost if practical.